umass-compsci-220/umass-compsci-220.github.io/materials/guidelines/syntax-and-code.md

 ## Function Size

 Functions should be small and manageable.
 Anything with standalone functionality deserves to be a function, even if used once.
 If a block of code spans more than a dozen lines, then it should be either modularized (made into separate functions) or commented out until you think of an alternative approach.
-This is helpful visually as functions can be collapsed and [pageed](#comments).
+This is helpful visually as functions can be collapsed and [documented](#comments).

 If you find yourself **copy-and-pasting a bit of code**, instead of pasting it to where you need to use it, paste it into its function.
 Then replace the original bit of code with a call to that new function.